ecadlabs/taquito/docs/metadata-tzip16.md

   <TabItem value="customMetadataProvider">

 In some cases, we may want to use a customized metadata provider.
 The constructor of the `Tzip16Module` class takes an optional metadata provider as a parameter.
 This allows to inject a custom metadata provider with custom protocol handlers if desired.
-For example, if we want to use a different IPFS gateway then the default one, which is `ipfs.io`, or if we want to use a different HTTP handler to support authentication or custom headers.
+For example, if we want to use a different IPFS gateway than the default one, which is `ipfs.io`, or if we want to use a different HTTP handler to support authentication or custom headers.
 Here is an example:

 ```js
 import { Handler, IpfsHttpHandler, TezosStorageHandler, MetadataProvider } from '@taquito/tzip16';